Loughmore–Castleiney GAA: History

-Loughmore–Castleiney has traditionally been a Gaelic football club but also has a successful hurling team, making it one of the very few dual clubs at senior level in County Tipperary.
+Loughmore–Castleiney has traditionally been a Gaelic football club but also has a hurling team, making it one of the very few dual clubs at senior level in County Tipperary.

-Early Years (1884-1940)
+Early years (1884-1940)

-Although Loughmore–Castleiney GAA club didn’t really become an entity until the forties, Gaelic games flourished in the parish since the founding of Cumann Luthchleas Gael in 1884.
-Because of the parish’s proximity to Thurles, it is hardly surprising that clubs in Loughmore and Castleiney were among the first nine clubs formed in Mid Tipperary in 1885, one year after the association’s founding.
-Teams from both Loughmore and Castleiney were among the seven Mid Tipperary teams involved in the first football county championship in 1887.
+Although Loughmore–Castleiney GAA club didn't really become an entity until the 1940s, Gaelic games flourished in the parish since the founding of Cumann Luthchleas Gael (CLG) in 1884.
+Because of the parish's proximity to Thurles, where CLG was founded, clubs in Loughmore and Castleiney were among the first nine clubs formed in Mid Tipperary in 1885, one year after the association's founding.
+Teams from both Loughmore and Castleiney were among the seven Mid Tipperary teams involved in the first Tipperary Senior Football Championship in 1887.
 In the Senior football county final of 1895, Loughmore were defeated by Arravale Rovers.

-Surprisingly there was no senior football team in the parish again until 1909 when Castleiney were one of three teams to contest the first Mid Football championship, which was won by Thurles.
+There was no senior football team in the parish again until 1909 when Castleiney were one of three teams to contest the first Mid Football championship, which was won by Thurles.
 During the next decade teams from both Castleiney and Loughmore fielded in the Senior football championship every year.
 Castleiney won the 1914 Mid and county Senior football finals.
 In the same year, they won the first Junior football championship organised by the Mid Tipperary Board.
-Castleiney–Templetouhy United also won Mid titles in 1915 and 1919.
+Castleiney–Templetouhy United also won Mid Tipperary titles in 1915 and 1919.
 Loughmore were united with Templemore during the second half of this decade.

 The club provided Jim Ryan and Bill Ryan to the Tipperary GAA team that played in Croke Park on Bloody Sunday against Dublin GAA in November 1920 when their playing colleague Michael Hogan of Grangemockler was one of 15 people shot and killed by British forces who opened fire from the sidelines.

 Apart from Ballyduag, in the first decade of the 20th century, very little competitive hurling appears to have been played in the parish until Castleiney contested the Mid Junior final of 1923.
 They succeeded in winning the Mid Junior final of 1925.
 Three years later in 1928 Castleiney–Killea became Mid Senior hurling champions.
 Denis Mackey played on the Tipperary Junior hurling team that won the Munster final in 1929.

 Castleiney won the Mid Junior football final of 1938 but lost the county final to Emly.
 Promotion to senior ranks in 1939 resulted in a heavy defeat from Templemore Eire Og.
 Loughmore won the Mid Junior final of 1939 but suffered a similar fate to Castleiney when they lost to Ballingarry in the County final.
 United for the first time in 1940, Loughmore–Castleiney made parish history by winning the Mid and county senior football titles.